 You can use any email program to send emails to your subscribers, but an email list provider will help you create attractive looking emails and help you manage subscribers as your email list grows.

 To understand why email lists are so great, you have to understand why search engines and social media can be limiting.
 Both search engines and social media are controlled by algorithms.

 Search engines work using algorithms, too.
-After an algorithm change, you may notice your products or website pages aren’t as visible to customers as they once were.
+After an algorithm change, you may notice your products or website pages aren’t ranking as high as they used to be as visible to customers as they once were.

 What’s So Great About Email Lists?

 Now, imagine a world without algorithms.
 Wouldn’t it be nice to simply have a direct line of communication with your current and future customers that didn’t depend on pesky algorithms to control who sees your content?